UnosquareCOE/graduate-challenge/README.md

 ## Running the application

-Platform specific runtimes and guides can be found within the repository folders; however once the application is running the API usage is the same across the languages.
+Platform specific runtimes and README guides can be found within the repository platform folders; however once the application is running the API usage is the same across the languages.
 All of the hangman APIs run on port 4567 and can be accessed from http://localhost:4567

 We recommend using [Postman](https://www.postman.com/downloads/?utm_source=postman-home) for making the requests above.
 Once postman is installed, you can skip the account creation and you will be presented with a user interface similar to this: